0atman/noboilerplate/scripts/41-humanmade.md

 I'm a software developer, I'll re-use 100 libraries to avoid writing 10 lines of code - standing on the shoulders of giants is the only way I know how I get around.

-But I've looked for a way to mark my work as being made by humans, not AI, and I can't find one that works in the way I want.
+But I've looked for a way to mark my videos as being made by humans, not AI, and I can't find one that works in exactly the way I want.

-these icons are typical of the projects I've seen [https://no-ai-icon.com/](https://no-ai-icon.com/ "https://no-ai-icon.com/")
+These icons here are typical of the projects I've seen [https://no-ai-icon.com/](https://no-ai-icon.com/ "https://no-ai-icon.com/")

-I don't want "NO AI USED", signposts that are negative and, judgemental, nor a 100% human made" guarantee - what does that even MEAN?
+I don't want "NO AI USED", signposts that are negative and judgemental, nor a "100% human made" guarantee - what would that even MEAN these days?

 I want a positive mark.

-There are lots of problems i have with the options I've seen so far, from having multiple marks (which is confusing) to the fixation on AI being inherently evil (this will not always be the case)
+There are lots of problems I have with the options I've seen so far, from having multiple logos (which is confusing) to the fixation on AI being inherently evil (this will not always be the case).

-The root problem with these methods is they are negative.
+My root concern with these methods is that they are negative.
+`AI = bad`.
-"Ai=bad" .
-But the correct way to present this is "human=good" I love knowing a human made the artwork I'm consuming.
-There's something there, something trancendant and magical.
+But I think the correct way to present this is `human = good` I love knowing a human made the artwork I'm consuming.

----

-<i class="fas fa-quote-left fa-2x fa-pull-left"></i>
-_If you didn't bother to make it, why should I bother to watch it?_

-notes:
+There's *something* there, something transcendent and magical.

 I _like_ that you tried hard, _that's part of the experience._